 Eli BlumenthalSenior Editor

 Eli Blumenthal is a senior editor at CNET with a particular focus on covering the latest in the ever-changing worlds of telecom, streaming and sports.
 He previously worked as a technology reporter at USA Today.

 Expertise5G, mobile networks, wireless carriers, phones, tablets, streaming devices, streaming platforms, mobile and console gaming,

 Apple's new iPhone 12 line went on preorder last week, and although Apple rarely puts out sales figures after the first preorder weekend, some early signs are pointing to the new phones being a hit.
 In a new report, respected Apple analyst Ming-Chi Kuo estimates that preorders for the 5G-capable iPhone 12 were more than double the preorders for 2019's

 Unlike the 2014 iPhone 6, which had both the regular and Plus versions on sale at the same time, this year only the iPhone 12 and 12 Pro went on preorder last Friday before going on sale later this week.
-The smaller, more affordableand larger, pricier won't be available to preorder until November.
+The smaller, more affordable iPhone 12 Mini and larger, pricier iPhone 12 Pro Max won't be available to preorder until November.

 According to the report, Kuo predicts that the iPhone 12 and 12 Pro are expected to be the most in-demand versions of the new phones, followed by the Max and then the Mini.

 Apple did not immediately respond to a request for comment on preorder numbers.